TonSimon/Open-Access-Medicine-Development--Decentralized-Pharma-/README.md

 2. **Contribute Funds**: Support promising research with STX tokens
 3. **Receive IP Tokens**: Gain proportional ownership rights in research IP
 4. **Participate in Governance**: Vote on proposals using IP token weight
+5. **Verify Clinical Data**: Vote on the authenticity and validity of submitted clinical trial data
-5. **Rate Projects**: Provide feedback on completed research to help improve the ecosystem
+6. **Rate Projects**: Provide feedback on completed research to help improve the ecosystem

 ### 🔬 For Researchers